NotHyper-474/CodeStage-ObscuredPrefs-Decrypter/README.md

 # Overview
-Simple decrypter, encrypter and viewer (see reg-viewer branch) for CodeStage [ACTk](https://codestage.net/uas/actk/)'s ObscuredPrefs.
+Simple decrypter, encrypter and viewer (see reg-viewer branch and 1.x.x releases) for CodeStage [ACTk](https://codestage.net/uas/actk/)'s ObscuredPrefs.
 # Troubleshooting (mostly for v0.1.0)
 ### Where do I find the cryptokey?
 The cryptokey will **always** (unless it's using older ACTk, in that case use e806f6 as the key) be stored inside the key named as the MD2 hash of "ElonShotMarsWithACar" (9978e9f39c218d674463dab9dc728bd6)